-Our Body Corporate Disputes team has expertise in the law of community titles and property law is asset for owners and body corporate entities or their managers in resolving disputes.
+Our Body Corporate Disputes team’s expertise in the law of community titles and property law is a major advantage for owners and body corporate entities or their managers in resolving disputes.

 Not unexpectedly, community title arrangements (including units, townhouses and duplexes) – involving as they do numerous personalities – spawn disputes that are growing in number at the same pace as unit ownership itself, especially on the Gold Coast and Sunshine Coast, in Brisbane and through south-east Queensland.

 - An owner/the body corporate and a neighbour.

 The most common conflicts among the stakeholders relate to:

 - Owner’s proposal for unit improvements or changes;